PersiaML/tutorials/src/inference/index.md

 Deployment for inference
 ======

-To do inference for trained models, we need to deploy PersiaML middleware service, PersiaML embedding service, and [TorchServe] services.
+To do inference for trained models, we need to deploy embedding worker, embedding parameter server, and [TorchServe] server.

-When a TorchServe inference server receives requests, it first looks up embeddings on PersiaML services, and then does the forward pass for the DNN part.
+When a TorchServe inference server receives requests, it first looks up embeddings on PERSIA services, and then does the forward pass for the DNN part.

 [TorchServe] is a flexible framework for serving PyTorch models.
 In this page, we will introduce how to deploy a PerisaML model with it.